-Overall, Plus500 is among the safest market makers available in Australia.
+Overall, Plus500 can be considered safe but Malaysian clients are registered under offshore regulation of FSA Seychelles.
 They are regulated by multiple top-tier regulatory authorities globally and is also a listed company on London Stock Exchange.

 This includes the charges that are incurred while trading financial instruments.
 There is no trading commission on any of the available financial instruments.
 Spreads and overnight charges are the only components of trading fees at Plus500.

-The table below describes the average spread in pips incurred by Plus500 in Australia.
+The table below describes the average spread in pips incurred by Plus500 in Malaysia.